Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-Let us now lower bound the probability for the event that the canonical path starting from $u\in V_1^{(t)}$ collides with a canonical path starting from a node in $V_2^{(t)}$ within the time-interval $[t+1,t+\beta]$.
-By \eq{starstar}, the canonical path of $u$ reaches a node $w \in \mathcal{G}^{(t)}$ with probability at least $1/2$.
-Moreover, a canonical path starting from a fixed node $v \in V_2^{(t)}$ performs an independent random walk based on the random orientations as long as it does not reach a node $g$ in round $s \in [t+1,t+\beta]$ so that node $g$ is matched with another node $g'$ in round $s$ and the canonical path of $u$ is located at node $g'$ in round $s-1$.
-Hence,
+Let us now lower bound the probability for the event that the canonical path starting from $u\in V_1^{(t)}$ meets with a canonical path starting from a node $v \in V_2^{(t)}$ within the time-interval $[t+1,t+\beta]$.
+By the second statement of \lemref{canonical}, it holds that

-i.e., the probability that the canonical path starting from a fixed node $v \in V_2^{(t)}$ collides with the canonical path starting from $u$ in round $t$ and reaches node $w$ in round $t+\beta$, is at least $\M_{v,w}^{[t+1,t+\beta]}$.
-See \figref{sets} for an illustration.